Graham Stack: Knocking out a fan kickstarted my career at Arsenal

 And although he played 30 times for Beveren that season, there was one game in particular which, perhaps surprisingly, proved crucial in propelling him into the thoughts of Arsene Wenger going into the Gunners’ memorable Invincibles campaign of 2003-04.

-Speaking on our new podcast, The Broken Metatarsal, Stack says: “I came back and felt like a different player.
+Speaking on our podcast dedicated to 2000s football, The Broken Metatarsal, Stack says: “I came back and felt like a different player.
 I felt full of confidence.
 I not only improved physically but also the mental side of it, which is what Arsene Wenger kept going on about.

 “You’re going to learn a new philosophy of football, a new culture.
 There were so many elements about going abroad which made me a better person, more responsible, more independent and so on.